ZeusesNeckMeat/RiskOfRain2-ItemRoulette/README.md

 If you find any bugs, incompatibilities with other mods, or just general suggestions please feel free to add them to the [Issues section](https://github.com/ZeusesNeckMeat/RiskOfRain2-ItemRoulette/issues) in Github!

 ## Changelog

+**3.0.0**
+* Updated to be compatible with SotV
+* Added new config option to sync Void items with the non-Void items generated through this mod

 **2.3.0**
 * Refactored the custom hooks to split some into separate files that made more sense